JIHYO-JEON/Computer-Vision/README.md

 # Computer-Vision
-Studying computer vision with python
+Studying Computer Vision with Python3, OpenCV, TensorFlow

 ## Depth from focus
 ## Structure from Motion